xiaojie-zhou/CS239-Visual-Accessibility/User Research/User_Research.md

 # 2. Conducting user research

 ## 2.1 User research with the colorblind students
+- All three student participants are hesitant to voice their issue to lecturers/TAs.
+They can workaround by using external tools such as ChatGPT or built-in accessibility tools on the phone.
+One of the participants also chooses to ask friends for help in class.

 ## 2.2 User research with Teaching Assistants
+- Almost all TAs except one do not check the color accessibility of their slides due to unawareness of tools and limited time budget (ideally within 5 minutes).
+- Most used graph types: line charts, bar plot, heatmaps
+- The tool needs to be highly automated.
+- Features they would appreciate the most: automated feedback, patterns/texture suggestions, contrast suggestions.

 ## 2.3 User research with the experts